layer5io/istio-service-mesh-workshop/lab-2/README.md

   4. [Jaeger](https://www.jaegertracing.io/)
   5. [Service Graph](https://istio.io/docs/tasks/telemetry/servicegraph/)

 For students who did NOT want to use Appoptics, you will use Prometheus and Grafana for collecting and viewing metrics, while for viewing distributed traces, you can choose between [Zipkin](https://zipkin.io/) or [Jaeger](https://www.jaegertracing.io/).
+In this workshop we will go with Jaeger.

 Service graph is another add-on which can be used to generate a graph of services within an Istio mesh and is deployed as part of Istio in this lab.

 ### Exposing services

-Except for Jaeger, Istio add-on services are deployed by default as `ClusterIP` type services.
+Istio add-on services are deployed by default as `ClusterIP` type services.
 We can expose the services outside the cluster by either changing the Kubernetes service type to `NodePort` or `LoadBalancer` or by port-forwarding or by configuring Kubernetes Ingress.
 In this lab, we will briefly demonstrate the `NodePort` and port-forwarding ways of exposing services.

 #### Option 1: Expose services with NodePort
 To expose them using NodePort service type, we can edit the services and change the service type from `ClusterIP` to `NodePort`